-The struggle with excessive weight in Malta has over the years reached high heights, with our islands being amongst the top countries in obesity lists and record-high figures.
-In October 2016 Malta was confirmed as the most obese nation in the European Union, passing Latvia by a bit less than 5 percent.
-More than one in four adults in Malta are considered obese.
-EHIS also established that one adult in six in the EU is considered obese.
+The struggle with excessive weight in Malta has over the years reached its highest heights, with our islands being amongst the top countries in obesity lists with record-high figures.
+In October 2016, Malta was confirmed as the most obese nation in the European Union, passing Latvia by a bit less than 5%.
+More than one in four adults in Malta are considered to be obese.
+EHIS also established that one adult in six in the EU is considered to be obese.

-The share of obese adults clearly varies between age groups and according to the education level.
-People aged between 65 and 74 have the higher share of obesity in the EU making up a total of 22.1%, 5.7% of which are aged between 18 and 24.
+As evidenced by this recent study, the share of obese adults clearly varies between age groups and according to their education level.
+People aged between 65 and 74 form part of the higher share of obesity in the EU making up a total of 22.1%, 5.7% of which are aged between 18 and 24.
 What is interesting in this regard is obesity in proportion to education levels - the obesity figures in the EU tend to go down the more the education on the subject rises.

 While many talk about the issue, it seems that not enough is being done to tackle the problem adequately, being a problem that has a number of roots which are causing it.
 An unhealthy diet and a sedentary lifestyle are the main cause of obesity in Malta, but there are more factors that contribute to the problem and these include genetics and individual preferences.